matteoferfoglia/Information-Retrieval-System/JavaApplication/README.md

 Information Retrieval System - Java Application
 ===============================================

-In this repository you can find a Java application that implements an information retrieval system.
-The application is designed for textual documents and implements the Boolean Model and is able to answer:
+In this repository you can find a Java application that implements an Information Retrieval System.
+The application is designed for textual documents.
+It implements the Boolean Model and it is able to answer:

 - Boolean queries with AND, OR, and NOT.
 - Wildcard and phrase queries.